colevandersWands/fosdem-19/recursion/example-1.md

 #### Log Reports

 takes a logging function and test cases.
-It passes each test case through the function and prints out one log for each test case at the end.  it doesn't care if a case passes or fails, it's job is to log reports.  and anyway, you shouldn't have changed any functionally significant lines of code from 'expanded' to 'logged' so there should be no failing tests.
+It passes each test case through the function and prints out one log for each test case at the end.
+* if a test passes, it prints the log as is
+* if a test fails, it replaces 'result' with 'actual' and 'expected'

 used in 'logged function'